JuliaCon/www.juliacon.org/2021/memories.md

 ### 2017

-Juliacon moved west, to the Univeristy of California, Berkeley.
+Juliacon moved west, to the University of California, Berkeley.

 ![juliacon 2017 group photo in Berkely, California](/assets/shared/img/juliacon-2017.jpg)